 Zagori : The Kingdom of Infinite Country

 Its forty six villages, called Zagorochoria are nestled between these mountains which along with gorges, forests, and rivers form one of the most pristine and radiant natural reserves left in Europe.
 Part of the greater mountain range of Pindus which starts from south Albania and crosses the border, running the Greek mainland like a spine; Zagori provokes nostalgia like a magical kingdom in the middle of this ancient country.
-Robbers, elves, fairies and dragons used to roam the land according to the legends, something that adds to the magnetism of the place and really stir one’s imagination.
+Robbers, elves, fairies and dragons used to roam this land according to the legends, something that adds to the magnetism of the place and really stirs one’s imagination.

 Astraka covered with clouds